goblinfactory/konsole/backlog.md

 # Roadmap

-## BUSY NOW vers 3.4.1
+## BUSY NOW 4.0

-- fix issue #28 : fix crash after resize
-rough Proof of concept without tests
+- Add SplitRows with wildcard support for creating any shape UI, using rows and columns.
+- Move Konsole Layouts to main Konsole namespace, so that it's available out of the box and more discoverable, so that users can use SplitLeft, SplitRight, SplitTop, SplitBottom.
+- Moved drawing into main Konsole Namespace.

-## BUSY NOW vers 3.4.2
+## BUSY NOW vers 4.0.1

 - try to find some way to do resizing tests? mmm, that's quite challenging.

-## BUSY NEXT 3.5

-- add Konsole Layouts to main Konsole so that it's baked in

-## BUSY NEXT 3.6
+## BUSY NEXT 4.0.2

-- fluent DSL for creating application screens, see the sample code from crash.
+- upgrade devops builds to use new Github pipelines, convert to new .net core project format and use dotnet test? possibly include this as key 4.0 update.

-## BUSY NEXT 3.7
+## BUSY NEXT 4.1

 - investigate if I can make some means of redrawing the screen onResize like winforms.
 - update : brief investigation and this looks like something that would require DLL imports for windows.